shaik1002/biggitlabbomb/doc/user/application_security/vulnerabilities/index.md

 ### Troubleshooting

-Vulnerability Resolution sometimes cannot generate a suggested fix.
-Common causes include:
+Occasionally the Vulnerability Resolution may not work as expected.
+Please use the following resources to troubleshoot:

-- **False positive detected:** Before proposing a fix, the AI model assesses whether the vulnerability is valid.
-It may judge that the vulnerability is not a true vulnerability, or isn't worth fixing.
+- You may be presented with a message indicating that the AI model has determined that the vulnerability is a false positive.
+Use this feature with caution and always verify the AI model's response.
-  - This can happen if the vulnerability occurs in test code.
-Your organization might still choose to fix vulnerabilities even if they happen in test code, but models sometimes assess these to be false positives.
-  - If you agree that the vulnerability is a false-positive or is not worth fixing, you should [dismiss the vulnerability](#vulnerability-status-values) and [select a matching reason](#vulnerability-dismissal-reasons).
-    - To customize your SAST configuration or report a problem with a GitLab SAST rule, see [SAST rules](../sast/rules.md).
-- **Temporary or unexpected error:** The error message may state that "an unexpected error has occurred", "the upstream AI provider request timed out", "something went wrong", or a similar cause.
-  - These errors may be caused by temporary problems with the AI provider or with GitLab Duo.
-  - A new request may succeed, so you can try to resolve the vulnerability again.
-  - If you continue to see these errors, contact GitLab for assistance.
+- "Upstream" errors - this may indicate an issue with our third-party AI.
+Please try again, and report to GitLab if the error continues.
+- General errors, such as "an unexpected error has occurred" - this may indicate an issue within GitLab Duo.
+Please try again, and report to GitLab if the error continues.

-### Data shared with third-party AI APIs for Vulnerability Resolution
+### Data shared with third-party AI APIs for vulnerability resolution

 The following data is shared with third-party AI APIs: